Don’t cry for tax havens, Cayman Islands

 That is meant to raise more than $100 billion globally.
 The trouble is that countries are already finding work-arounds.
 Reuters reported on Wednesday that British finance minister Rishi Sunak wants financial services exempted from the pact.
 In the same vein, Switzerland is looking to protect its local champions like mining company Glencore.
 The Financial Times reported Swiss-based firms would receive subsidies and other perks to maintain lower tax rates there.
 Likewise, China is looking to defend its low-levy zones.

 The Caymans have a lot to lose.
 The lack of a corporate tax has enticed companies like Facebook to use shell structures to reduce their levies.
 And nearly 11,000 investment funds are registered there, accounting for more than 60% of the hedge fund industry’s $3.8 trillion in assets.
-They include Steve Cohen’s Point72, Ray Dalio’s Bridgewater and Noam Gottesman’s Man Group.
+They include Steve Cohen’s Point72, Ray Dalio’s Bridgewater and Luke Ellis’s Man Group.

 Still, if a multinational pact falls short of its goals, and it likely will, tax havens like the Caymans will stay intact.
 That means a race to the bottom on global levies will keep running.